rphi/rphi.github.io/content/posts/DemocrApp.md

 This was achieved by a Django and Celery app server communicating with a single page front-end app written with Vue.js, and the application was in active use within the society for several years.

-Although development has stalled, the app has been taken closed source while I was working on pivoting to offering the system as a SaaS multi-tenant application, with subscriptions and payments managed through Stripe.
+Although development has stalled, the app has been taken closed source while we were working on pivoting to offering the system as a SaaS multi-tenant application, with subscriptions and payments managed through Stripe.
+This new version was deployed on fully containerised infrastructure using DigitalOcean's managed Kubernetes service with Helm and used continuous integration through Argo CD and GitHub Pipelines.

 We have a "marketing" site which explains some of the features up at [democrapp.co.uk](https://democrapp.co.uk)